DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 :warning: All **fast blinking red** LED indicates the _VX_ expander module is not "linked" to a _Vektor_ module!

 :information_source: As long as MIX ENVelope is OFF, both **GATE**, **ENV X**, and **ENV Y** LED are solid red, indicating the constant 0V are not relevant!

 ---

+### VI EXPANDER MODULE LAYOUT<a name="layoutvi"></a>

+_VI_ is the most recent (left-side) expander, also as passive module.
+It offers only two intputs, both related to oscillator sync.
+Like _VX_ expander, _VI_ usage is optional, in case you'd like to control oscillator hard sync or soft sync by an external module.

+The _VI_ expander provides only two input jacks: HARD, and SOFT.

+:warning: In case both are connected, SOFT is always disabled (the priority is given to hard sync, the most common osc sync technique).

+Both input jack have its own RGB LED, but mainly blue in regular operation (flash on every incoming trigger).
+However, SOFT LED is turned on, solid red, while both jacks are connected.

+:warning: All **fast blinking red** LED indicates the _VI_ expander module is not "linked" to a _Vektor_ module!

+---